Al Akhbar (Lebanon): Controversies

+Murder of Amal Khalil

+The journalist Amal Khalil was killed in an Israeli strike on April 22, 2026, during the Israel–Lebanon war, despite the ceasefire.
+Her colleague, Zeinab Faraj, was seriously injured in the same strike.
+According to separate investigations by Amnesty International and Human Rights Watch, the Israeli military was aware that both women were journalists but nevertheless chose to target them, and both organizations concluded that the strike constituted a war crime.
+Human Rights Watch also accused the Israeli military of obstructing rescue operations, including by throwing a stun grenade toward emergency responders.

-Max Blumenthal
+Max Blumenthal's resignation

 Max Blumenthal joined Al Akhbar in late 2011 primarily to write about Israel-Palestine issues and foreign-policy debates in Washington.

 Blumenthal left Al Akhbar in June 2012 in protest at Al Akhbars coverage of the Syrian Civil War.
 In an interview with The Real News he said that "It was too much to have my name and reputation associated with open Assad apologists when the scale of atrocities had become so extreme and when the editor-in-chief of Al-Akhbar was offering friendly advice to Bashar al-Assad on the website of Al-Akhbar, you know, painting him as this kind of genuine, earnest reformer who just needed to get rid of the bad men around him and cut out some of the rich oligarchs who happened to be his cousins, and then everything would be fine.
 That was ridiculous."
-Blumenthal highlighted editorials by Amal Saad-Ghorayeb and Sharmine Narwani.
+Blumenthal also highlighted editorials by Amal Saad-Ghorayeb and Sharmine Narwani.
 Blumenthal said that Al Akhbar had seen "a major exodus of key staffers at Al-Akhbar over the Syrian issue. ... the conflict over Syria has divided the Lebanese left.
 And so the debates at Al-Akhbar really reflected the debates inside the Lebanese left.
 And what it came to [pass] this spring, apparently, was that the pro-Assad faction, which saw him and his regime as an anti-imperialist bulwark, had more or less won out, although some dissident voices remain."
 Blumenthal said it "gave me more latitude than any paper in the United States to write about" the Israeli–Palestinian conflict, He added Al Akhbar "still remains, in some respects, a valuable publication on a lot of issues, like, for example, the abuse of domestic workers inside Lebanon, which is a plague and very few other publications report on" the issue.

 Blumenthal has since changed his position on Syria and apologized to Sharmine Narwani and other editors he had criticized in 2012.